core-wg/oscore/draft-ietf-core-object-security.md

 Insert the following step between step 5 and step 6:

-A. If the request was a registration:
+A. If the request was an Observe registration, then:

-  * If the client has previously received a successful notification to the registration (active observation) or if Inner Observe is present:
+  * If the Partial IV is not present in the response, and either the client has previously received a successful notification to the registration (active observation) or Inner Observe is present, then go to 8.

-    - If the Partial IV is not present in the response, then go to 8.

-B. If Inner Observe is present then:

-  * If the request was not an Observe registration, then go to 8.

-  * If the request was an Observe registration and the Partial IV is present in the response then follow the processing described in {{notifications}} and {{replay-notifications}}:
+  * If the Partial IV is present in the response and Inner Observe is present, then follow the processing described in {{notifications}} and {{replay-notifications}}, then:

     - initialize the Notification Number (if first successfully verified notification), or